-Before beginning, change into the group and account where you want to create PartsDBE.
-Use an empty group if possible.
+Before beginning, change into the directory where you want to create PartsDBE.
+Use an empty directory if possible.
 Then choose one of the following two methods for setting up PartsDBE:

-- Using SQLSetup - Using CREASQL
+- Using SQLSetup - Using Setup

 SQLSetup is a sample database setup tool which simplifies the process of installing PartsDBE in your work space.
 Setup is a lower-level script called by SQLSetup.